ahmed-dinar/digital-library/README.md

     - Github Actions (CI/CD)
     - Docker (local run)

-## Running the dockerize app
+## Running the dockerized app

 > [!NOTE]
-> Make sure you have [docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/) installed
+> Please ensure that you have [docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/)
+> installed
 > in your machine.
 > Docker compose version should be >= 2.2

-There are three docker containers needed to run the app.
-One for backend, one for frontend and another for database.
+To run the app, three Docker containers are required: one for the backend, one for the frontend, and another for the database.

 ```bash
 # Clone the code to your local machine